rodrimaia/autodoist/README.md

 # Autodoist

+*Note: v2.0 is a major overhaul of Autodoist, so please be sure to view the README in order to get up to speed with the latest changes.
+Thanks to everyone for helping out and supporting this project!*

 This program adds four major functionalities to Todoist to help automate your workflow:

 1) Assign automatic next-action labels for a more GTD-like workflow